dibyendumajumdar/C/docs/ctour.md

 * **l**    A long (32-bit integer) operand is required.

-Before discussing the 'degree of difficulty'  specifica- tion,  the  algorithm  has  to be explained more completely.
+Before discussing the 'degree of difficulty'
+specification,  the  algorithm  has  to be explained more completely.
 Rcexpr (and cexpr) are called  with  a	register  number  in which  to  place their result.
 Registers 0, 1, ... are used during evaluation of expressions; the maximum register which